This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 If you select Full Verification, we recommend that you collect the statistics of the MySQL database and the MySQL tenant of OceanBase Database before full verification.

-If you have selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.
+If you selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.

 The data transmission service supports full verification only for tables with a primary key or non-null unique key.